 The Restaurant (fine dining) Industry Labour Agreement lets you sponsor skilled overseas workers in Australian premium quality fine-dining restaurants as cooks, chefs and trade waiters for periods of up to 4 years and/or for permanent residence.

-The Advertising Industry Labour Agreement lets you sponsor skilled overseas workers as; Advertising Specialist, Graphic Designer, Copywriter, Multimedia Designer and Web Developer, for periods of up to 4 years and/or for permanent residence.
+The Advertising Industry Labour Agreement lets you sponsor skilled overseas workers as; Advertising Specialists, Graphic Designers, Copywriters, Multimedia designers and Web Developers, for periods of up to 4 years and/or for permanent residence.

 The Horticulture Industry Labour Agreement increases access to skilled and semi-skilled migrant workers for the horticulture industry, where appropriately qualified Australians are unavailable in a total of 31 occupations across a number of ‘skilled categories’.